suzannastep/suzannastep.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the [Committee on Computational and Applied Mathematics](https://cam.uchicago.edu) at the University of Chicago.
+I am a PhD candidate in the [Committee on Computational and Applied Mathematics](https://cam.uchicago.edu) at the University of Chicago.

 Perhaps better known as Sue.